 John Gordon Hargrave

 The first Lodge of the OWC was formed in July 1916 from teachers and pupils of Sidcot School in Somerset, a Quaker co-educational boarding school, and after this other Lodges formed and the Order continued to grow and expand.
 The first national Folkmoot of the Order was held at Sandy Balls on the 01st August (Lammas) in 1921.
 As part of the opening ceremony, four members of the Order marked the quarter points of the circle dressed in colours associated with the elements as the Sacred Fire was lit in the centre.

 These were not the only pagan practices used by the OWC, for a special “Sun Lodge” was created into which the Orders core elite were initiated through three degrees into the mysteries and spiritual aspects of nature and Woodcraft.
 Despite these pagan practices, Westlake never consider they were departing from their Christian-Quaker beliefs, and later claimed “One must be a good pagan before one can be a good Christian”.

-It has long been speculated that Gerald Gardner later adopted some of the practises of the OWC into his newly formed Gardnerian Wicca in the 1950’s, although he claimed them to have been from a long established New Forrest coven?
+It has long been speculated that Gerald B. Gardner later adopted some of the practices of the OWC into his newly formed Gardnerian Wicca in the 1950’s, although he claimed them to have been from a long established New Forrest coven?
 According to some historians however, none of the members of that New Forest coven, including Gardner, were ever involved with the OWC?
-On the other hand, other sources reports that members of the Fellowship of Crotona, the local group of occultist Co-masons and members of the Rosicrucian Theatre that Gardner had joined, may well have been associated with them?
-Whatever maybe the case, there is no doubting the similarities between the OWC pagan practices, and now those commonly used in Wiccan circles today, such as:
+On the other hand, other sources reports that members of the Fellowship of Crotona, the local group of occult Co-masons and members of the Rosicrucian Theatre that Gardner had joined, may well have been associated with them?
+Whatever maybe the case, there is no doubting the similarities between the OWC pagan practices, and those commonly used in Wiccan circles today, such as:

 Opening and consecrating the circle